-I’ve come across three websites that can be useful when learning hangul (chosongul in North Korea).
-Hangul is the writing system used in both Koreas, and it consists of 24 letters.
-Since there are 26 letters in the English alphabet, one could argue that it’s easier to learn hangul than the English alphabet.
+Hangul (chosongul in North Korea) is the writing system used in both Koreas, and it consists of 24 letters.
+Since there are 26 letters in the English alphabet, one could even argue that it’s easier to learn hangul than the English alphabet.

-Now, why would you want to learn hangul?
-The reason why I wanted to learn hangul, without learning the language itself, is that I wanted to know how to pronounce Korean song names.
-I like to order my music collection so that every song and artist retains its original writing style, in its own language and orthography.
-For instance, kanji, hiragana and katakana for J-Pop; Chinese for C-Pop; and hangul for K-Pop, respectively.
-Other than that, I think it’s just fun to know how to read foreign scripts.
+But why would you want to learn hangul?
+The reason why I wanted to learn hangul, without even learning the language itself, is that I wanted to know how to pronounce Korean song names.
+I like to organize my music collection in a way that every song and artist retains its original writing style.
+Kanji, hiragana and katakana for J-Pop; Chinese for C-Pop; and hangul for K-Pop, respectively.
+Other than that, I think it’s fun to know how to read foreign scripts.

 It shouldn’t take more than a couple of days to learn it (and earn the bragging rights that follow).
 Here are three multimedia resources that can help you: